Dan Bongino: Political views and statements

+Writing

+Bongino has authored multiple books related to his career in law enforcement, politics, and support for Donald Trump.

+His first book, Life Inside the Bubble, was published in 2013 and details his experiences as a Secret Service agent, including his work protecting presidents George W. Bush and Barack Obama, investigating federal crimes, and running for the U.S. Senate.
+In 2016, he released The Fight: A Secret Service Agent's Inside Account of Security Failings and the Political Machine, which focuses on security issues and political corruption.

+In 2019, Bongino published Spygate: The Attempted Sabotage of Donald J. Trump, which promotes the Spygate conspiracy theory, alleging improper surveillance of Donald Trump's 2016 campaign.
+Later that year, he released Exonerated: The Failed Takedown of President Donald Trump by the Swamp, which was listed on The New York Times Best Seller list with a dagger symbol, indicating bulk sales influenced its ranking.
+In August 2020, Bongino denied that bulk purchases had contributed to the book's placement, stating that the only bulk sales event took place a month after it appeared on the list.

 Personal life

 Bongino is married to Paula Andrea, née Martinez, who was born in Colombia.
 They have two daughters.
-In 2012, he and his wife operated three businesses from their home, selling martial arts apparel, designing websites, and consulting on security and risk management.
+In 2012, he and his wife operated three home-based businesses, selling martial arts apparel, designing websites, and consulting on security and risk management.
 While running for office in 2016, Bongino resisted talking about his business interests and said he and his wife had shut them down.

-Having lived in Severna Park, Maryland, since 2002, Bongino moved to Palm City, Florida, in 2015.
+Bongino lived in Severna Park, Maryland, from 2002 until 2015, when he relocated to Palm City, Florida.

+Bongino announced in June 2020 that he had purchased an "ownership stake" of unspecified value in Parler, an alternative social media platform.

 Cancer diagnosis

 On September 23, 2020, Bongino announced that a seven-centimeter tumor had been found in his throat.
 He added that he was unsure if the tumor was cancerous or benign, but would fly to New York on September 25 for further screening.
 On October 2, he said that he had received a "bad phone call" from doctors, and announced that he would be undergoing surgery on October 7.

 Following his surgery, he tweeted that the "entire tumor" was removed from his neck, but that he likely had lymphoma.
 He said he would receive treatment in the future.
-On October 16, he confirmed that he received an official diagnosis of Hodgkin's lymphoma, adding that he would be continuing treatment in consultation with his doctors.
-In an interview in July 2021, Bongino announced that he had "beaten" cancer.
+On October 16, he confirmed that he received an official diagnosis of Hodgkin lymphoma, adding that he would be continuing treatment in consultation with his doctors.
+In an interview in July 2021, Bongino said that he had "beaten" cancer.